pressmind/web-core-skeleton-basic/quickstart/search.md

 This example lists all media objects that have the defined category tree items joined to the defined property.

-The category tree item ids are uuid's.
+The category tree item ids are uuids.
-If you need these id's there are 3 ways:
+If you need these ids, there are three possiblities:
 1. right click on a tree item in the pressmind application and select 'copy id'
-2. list all available id's with a search filter, documentation found [here](search_filter.md).
+2. list all available ids with a search filter, documentation found [here](search_filter.md).
-3. lookup in the database table: pmt2core_category_tree_items
+3. look up in the database table: pmt2core_category_tree_items

 ```php
 <?php